CKCE-FM: History

 The station was originally approved by the CRTC in 2006 from an application submitted by CHUM Limited (prior to the announcement of its merger with CTVglobemedia).
 However, because the original application requested the 90.3 frequency, which was granted instead to Newcap Broadcasting for what would become CFUL-FM, the approval was made conditional on the station submitting a revised application for a different frequency.
 The station subsequently applied for the 101.5 frequency, which was granted by the CRTC in January 2007.

-CKCE-FM began testing on March 12, 2007 with a stunting loop of "Wannabe" by Spice Girls, and officially launched on March 22 at 1:01 p.m. with a rhythmic-leaning hot AC format as Energy 101.5.
-The station started leaning towards pop-rock by June 2009, when CKMP-FM, a top 40 station with a similar format to competitor CIBK-FM, was launched.
-Since the station rebranding as 101.5 Energy FM in early 2010, most of the rhythmic tracks returned in order to go up against hot adult contemporary radio station CIGY-FM, which plays more classic hits instead of rhythmic content.
+CKCE-FM began testing on March 12, 2007, stunting with a loop of "Wannabe" by the Spice Girls, and officially launched on March 22 at 1:01 p.m. with a rhythmic hot adult contemporary format as Energy 101.5.
+In June 2009, following the relaunch of CFUL as top 40 station CKMP-FM, CKCE segued to hot adult contemporary, and replaced most of its rhythmic music with pop rock.
+In 2010, the station began to reinstate rhythmic music to compete with the recently relaunched CIGY-FM.

-On August 17, 2010, CKCE relaunched as Kool 101.5; the format remained Hot AC, but phased out a majority of the pop-rock hits, and began leaning rhythmic again.
-It continued to play pop-rock tracks for a time, but as of 2013, its playlist had become more Rhythmic/Dance driven with pop-rock product notably getting less airplay, in part due to increased competition in the market.
-As a result of the changes, the station suspended Mediabase reports for two months just after the station rebranded.
+On August 17, 2010, CKCE flipped back to rhythmic adult contemporary as Kool 101.5.

-As part of Bell Media's acquisition of Astral Media (who owns the aforementioned CIBK), Bell chose to divest CKCE-FM to meet ownership limits.
+As part of Bell Media's acquisition of Astral Media, Bell chose to divest CKCE-FM to meet ownership limits.
 On May 16, 2013, the Jim Pattison Group announced a deal to acquire CKCE-FM and two Winnipeg stations for an undisclosed amount.
 CKCE-FM was consolidated into the facilities of its forthcoming sister station CHPK-FM.

 On December 20, 2013, the CRTC approved Jim Pattison's acquisition of CKCE-FM; the acquisition was closed in early 2014.

-With the sale, CKCE began transitioning back towards a conventional hot AC format by dropping the rhythmic lean, reduced its focus on 1980s and 1990s hits, and began adding more pop-rock currents and recurrents, as well as slightly rebranding to 101.5 Kool FM.
+With the sale, CKCE began transitioning back towards a mainstream hot AC format by dropping the rhythmic lean, reduced its focus on 1980s and 1990s hits, and began adding more pop rock currents and recurrents, as well as slightly rebranding to 101.5 Kool FM.

 On February 26, 2019, the station rebranded as 101.5 Today Radio, maintaining a hot AC format and most of its airstaff, while restoring 1990s and 1980s hits to its playlist.
 The format carries a heavy emphasis on topical discussions and interactions between listeners and DJs.
-The station also added Crash and Mars from Edmonton sister station CKNO-FM in evenings.
+The station also added Crash & Mars from Edmonton sister station CKNO-FM in evenings.
+In 2024, as part of budget cuts, its local Mornings With Bo and Jess show was dropped and replaced with Crash & Mars.